Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TI

 \subsection{Inversion-symmetric lattice}

-For systems with $U^f(1)$ charge conservation, firstly we argue that the spin of fermions is irrelevant to the classification.
-For 1D, 2D and 3D blocks, there is no on-site symmetry except charge conservation, and the on-site symmetry of 0D block is $U^f(1)\times\mathbb{Z}_2$ by inversion symmetry acting internally.
-The spin of fermion is characterized by factor system of the short exact sequence:
+In systems with $U^f(1)$ charge conservation, we first argue that the fermion spin is irrelevant to the classification.
+In 1D, 2D, and 3D blocks, there are no on-site symmetries other than charge conservation.
+The on-site symmetry of the 0D block, under inversion symmetry, is $U^f(1)\times\mathbb{Z}_2$.
+The fermion spin is characterized by a factor system in the short exact sequence: